andrewqian2001/phase2/phase2/frontendTodo.md

 TODO: adminPanel

-- Fix menuContainer width just like traderPanel
+- ~~Fix menuContainer width just like traderPanel~~
+- Fix the logo circle icon

 OverviewPanel:
     - ScrollPane top headers for all 3 panels